-The prohibition on the right to grant exclusive licenses is limited to grants of the right to use or the right to sell.
+The section 204 general prohibition on the right to grant exclusive licenses (to be walked back with qualifications) is limited to grants of the right to use or the right to sell.

 There is no requirement to prefer United States manufacture when licenses are non-exclusive or sole (a non-exclusive license done once, a non-exclusive license ending a program of non-exclusive licensing).
 And if all substantial rights–make, use, and sell–are licensed exclusively, then the license acts as an assignment, and the prohibition does not apply.
 The prohibition applies only to limited exclusive licenses–either to use or to sell.